The official blog of the Lung Institute.

 According to the Journal of Environmental Psychology, spending time in fresh air, surrounded by nature, increases energy in 90 percent of people.
 Natural surroundings provide fuel for our souls, so if lung disease is sapping your energy, consider taking a walk outdoors instead of reaching for a cup of coffee or an energy drink.

 Emphysema can be a devastating disease if left untreated, and time can be a factor in any decision.
-If you’re looking to take a more proactive approach to your health, it may be time to consider stem cell therapy.
-If you or a loved one suffers from a chronic disease like emphysema, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us at (800) 729-3065 for more information and to find out if you qualify for stem cell therapy.
+If you’re looking to take a more proactive approach to your health, it may be time to consider cellular therapy.
+If you or a loved one suffers from a chronic disease like emphysema, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us at (800) 729-3065 for more information and to find out if you qualify for cellular therapy.

 Did you find “Emphysema Fatigue: How to Boost Energy Levels” informative?
 Share your thoughts and comments below.